David Knauss, Co. D, 153rd Pennsylvania Volunteers

 girls at play

 When they had time away from learning about homemaking, the girls played games.
-The game of Graces was performed by two players, either two girls or a girl and a boy.
+The game of Graces was played by two players, either two girls or a girl and a boy.
 Boys did not play Graces with one another because it was considered a “girl’s game.”
-The game involved whirling a coloured hoop toward your partner, who attempted to catch the hoop on the tip of a slender wand.
-This classic game was considered to offer young ladies both proper and correct exercise.
+The game involved whirling a colored hoop toward your partner, who attempted to catch the hoop on the tip of a slender wand.
+This elegant game was considered to offer young ladies both proper and correct exercise.

 One game the girls did play with the boys was Jackstraws or Pick-up-sticks.
 The Indian children at the school taught them to play it with straws of wheat.
 To play, all that was needed was a pile of wood splinters or straws.
 The sticks were heaped in the middle of a table.
 Each player took a turn removing one stick from the pile.
 The challenge was to do so without moving any of the other sticks.

 Playing dominoes was a favorite pastime in the late 1800s.
 This game was played by young and old.
 Dominoes are flat, rectangular blocks called tiles or bones.
 Each tile has two groups of dots on one side.
 The dots range in number from zero to six.
 The tiles are put in the middle of the table, face down.
 The first player to lay down all of his or her dominoes, by matching up the numbers, wins.